-Premier League: Salah scores again as Liverpool thrash West Ham
+Soccer: Salah scores again as Liverpool thrash West Ham

 “It’s another point that nudges us towards where we want to be -- every one could be vital at the end of the season,” said Bournemouth manager Eddie Howe.

 Swansea also scored late at Brighton but Lewis Dunk’s own goal proved academic with the home side already 3-0 up.
-Dutchman Juergen Locadia’s goal on his Premier League debut completed the rout.

-Swansea drop back into the relegation zone just ahead of Stoke City, who drew 1-1 with Leicester City.
+Dutchman Juergen Locadia’s goal on his Premier League debut completed the rout as Swansea dropped back into the relegation zone, just ahead of Stoke City, who drew 1-1 with Leicester City.

 It would have been better for Paul Lambert’s side had keeper Jack Butland not parried the ball into his own net when under no obvious pressure, a howler made all the more embarrassing by the presence of former Stoke, Leicester and England legend Peter Shilton in the stands.